gugzkumar/cheet-sheet/docs/setting-up-remote.md

 <details><summary>What just happened?</summary>

 > The first thing we need to do is provision infrastructure for the app.
 This includes things like S3 Buckets, Cognito Userpools and lambda roles.
 We do this through docker compose.
 The file called infrastructure.env, is what properly configures how to build the infrastructure.
-You could build the `infrastructure.env` file manually by following the [infrastructure.template.env](/.env_templates/infrastructure.template.env).
-The utility cli provides guided prompts to make it a bit easier. *If you want to learn more about what each configuration is, read the ENVIRONMENT variable glossary.*
+You could also build the `infrastructure.env` file manually by following the [infrastructure.template.env](/.env_templates/infrastructure.template.env).
+It's just that the utility cli provides guided prompts to make it a bit easier. *If you want to learn more about what each configuration is, read the ENVIRONMENT variable glossary.*

 </details>